stevenhenderson/steven-dawn-cli3/README.md

 #### Setup

 With Node installed and configured, let's install Gulp locally, and download the plugins we need.
 This is a really straight forward process.

-Firstly, access the dev folder (usually `dev` or `src` folder within root of project directory) within your terminal.
-From there, run the `npm install` terminal command to download all the gulp plugins needed.
+If the project already has a gulpfile.js file in the dev folder (usually `dev` or `src` folder within root of project directory), then just run the `npm install` terminal command to download all the gulp plugins needed.

+If installing into new project, then use `npm init` command in dev directory to setup new package.json file.
+Then run `npm install gulp` command to install Gulp.

 #### Usage